-As 2017 has gotten well under way, I thought it would be good to reflect back on 2016 and examine my online earnings to determine what sites really worked for me and which ones didn’t.
-It is always a good idea to do this from time to time so that you can make improvements and adjustments in your money-making goals.
-It may even inspire you to leap into new avenues and ideas of generating income online that you may have overlooked in the past or were hesitant of pursuing for whatever reason.
+As 2017 has gotten well underway, I thought it would be good to reflect back on 2016 and examine my online earnings to determine which sites really worked for me and which ones didn’t.
+It is always a good idea to do this from time to time so that you can make improvements and adjustments to your money-making goals.
+It may even inspire you to leap into new avenues and ideas for generating income online that you may have overlooked in the past or were hesitant of pursuing whatever reason.

 Top Money-Making Sites for 2016